akalmykov/wp-content-copy-protection/readme.txt

 * Disables image drag/drop/saving
 * Disables text/image copy function on mobile devices/smart phones
 * Displays a client-side error message when Javascript is disabled in client browser
-* Serves blank pages when JS is disabled in client browser (user is forced to enable JS)
+* Serves blank pages when JS is disabled in client browser (until re-enabled)
 * Disables keyboard copy (CTRL A, C, X, U, P, V and S)
-* Disables F key command for accessing dev tools (used as a bypass measure for source view)
+* Disables F key command for accessing developer tools (used as a bypass measure for viewing source code)
-* Disables bookmark key (used as a bypass measure for source view)
+* Disables bookmark edit key (used as a bypass measure for viewing source code)
-* Compressed Javascript (increase load speed, execution times and reduce bandwith/http requests
+* Uses compressed Javascript (increases load speed, execution times and reduce bandwidth/http requests)
 * The image link URL is automatically removed and defaulted to the 'none' setting in your image upload settings (basic image protection)
 * No configuration, customization or coding needed.
 Simply plug in and leave the plugin to do what it does best - protect your content.
-* No obtrusive popups or alerts (anti-bounce)
+* No obtrusive popups or alert messages on right click (decrease your bounce rate)

 **Our Pro Edition Features include:**

-* Everything in the free basic verion plus
+* Everything in the free basic version plus
-* Admin can exclude specific pages from being protected (globally)
+* Admin can exclude specific pages from being protected (global functions)
-* Admin can exclude specific posts from being protected (globally)
+* Admin can exclude specific posts from being protected (global functions)
-* Admin can disable protection for admins/registered users/logged in users
+* Admin can disable protection for admins and registered/logged in users
 * Super aggressive image protection (near impossible for users to steal your images on PC and Mobile)
 * Super image protection is extended beyond the context menu (uses NEW and improved technology)
-* Prt Sc (Print Screen) deterrent agent added (NEW - Preventative measure in image theft)
+* Prt Sc (Print Screen) deterrent agent added (Preventative measure in image theft)
 * Super RSS feed protection against content scraping software and autoblogs
 * Source code padding option - hide your source code(admin can adjust padding)
 * Source code view is disabled from F12, Ctrl+shift+i and other instances
-* Keyboard copy commands = Windows, Linux and Mac OSX compatible
+* Keyboard copy commands is now Windows, Linux and Mac OSX compatible
 * Right click error message popup capability (text/images/links)
-* Disables context menu (mouse/keyboard/on screen keyboard)
+* Disables context menu (mouse/keyboard/on-screen keyboard)
 * Upgraded JS error with extended user instructions
 * Tested in IE9, IE10, Firefox, Google Chrome, Opera and Safari
 * WPCCP is fully compatible with all major theme frameworks